fega/arduino-sram-test/README.md

 ### Test 1: Bare Minimum
 A very simple test. used as a reference

-### Test 2: #Define Memory Usage
+### Test 2: #define Memory Usage
-Using the #Define defining Strings instruction will not repeat the data into the static variables. it means that:
+Using the #define word to define Strings constants will not repeat the data into the static variables.
+It means that:

 ```c++
 # define VAR "A string"